Gamingarc16/instadowply/README.md

 ```
 ↓This is needed for the in-app button
 <img width="54" height="51" alt="1000044073" src="https://github.com/user-attachments/assets/6ee4940d-f7c8-4430-bd87-7b14b4614bbc" />
+It Turn on the download script.

 (NOTE: it will make the script run every time you open Termux)

 ```
 nano $PREFIX/etc/bash.bashrc